SalaamNkinda/SalaamNkinda/README.md

 ## 🛠️ Technologies & Tools
 Here are some of the tools and technologies I work with:
-- 💻 Programming Languages: Python, HTML, CSS, MySQL, Scala
+- 💻 Programming Languages: Python, HTML, CSS, MySQL, Scala, Front-end Javascript

 ## 🌱 What I'm Learning
-- Currently exploring scientific computing and data analysis with Python.
+- Currently exploring Node.js and Express.Js

 ---